elventear/quartz-scheduler/examples/example11/high_load_readme.txt

 count of 12), only 12 threads will run concurrently in the scheduler.

-You can change this paramaeter in the quartz.properties file.
+You can change this parameter in the quartz.properties file.

 Running the Example: